imduttaa/jsanify-chrome-extension/README.md

 Any UI improvement suggestions and pull requests appriciated.

 Looking forward to add more feature and make it the best tool for Developers.
+Make sure you raise PR and don't merge directly to Master/Main branch.

 ==========================================